nitin-1926/UCA-1-ADI/README.md

 # UCA-1-ADI
-Ths contains almost all the common codes of the Data Structures I practiced during my college.
+This repo contains almost all the common codes of the Data Structures I practiced during my college.
 These are important from interview point of view.